If you’ve had high balances on your credit card, overdue loans, or been in foreclosure, you might have a bad credit score.

 You can qualify up to $1000 and will receive a portion of the funds the same day.
 The remaining portion of the funds from your Credit Builder Loan will be held in an interest-earning Credit Reserve account until you pay the loan in full.

 Our Credit Builder Loan can fix your credit as you continue to make regular payments on it because we report your payments to all three credit bureaus.
-Many Credit Builder Plus members have improved their credit score by 60 points in 60 days!
+More than half our members raised their score by up to 27 points within 60 days!

 5. Don’t Frivolously Apply For New Lines Of Credit